 - How do I protect CUI/CDI/CTI data?

-Understanding these definitions will help you develop a baseline of knowledge to develop a plan and properly protect unclassified government data in your information systems.
+Understanding the definitions and best practices will help you develop a baseline of knowledge to develop a plan and properly protect unclassified government data in your information systems.

 What is CUI, CDI and CTI Data?